spring-projects/spring-shell/README.md

 Spring Shell is an interactive shell that can be easily extended with commands using a Spring based programming model.
-The latest GA release is 1.0.0.RELEASE, the latest release candidate is 1.1.0.RC3.
+The latest GA release is 1.1.0.RELEASE.

 # Useful links